 Income tax expense was \$12.1 million compared to \$35.6 million in 2011 and \$50.9 million in 2010.
 The 2012 decrease in income taxes reflects a 68% decrease in income from continuing operations when compared to the same period of 2011.
 The 2011 decrease in income taxes reflects a 44% decrease in income from continuing operations when compared to the same period of 2010.
 The effective tax rate was 48.1% in 2012 compared to 45.4% in 2011 and 36.5% in 2010.
 For the year ended December 31, 2012 the current income tax benefit of \$1.8 million is related to state income taxes and includes favorable adjustments to reflect state income tax returns as filed.
 For the year ended December 31, 2011, the current income tax expense of \$637,000 is related to state income taxes.
-The 2012 and 2011 effective tax rate was different than the statutory tax rate due to state income taxes, an increase in our valuation allowances related to our deferred tax asset for future deferred compensation plan distributions of senior executives to the extent their estimated future compensation (including these distributions) would exceed the \$1.0 million deductible limit provided under section 162(m) of the Internal Revenue Code and for 2012, a \$2.0 million valuation allowance related to changing state income apportionment rates.
-The year ended December 31, 2011 also included a favorable adjustment of \$3.9 million to reflect updated state tax rates used to establish deferred taxes due to a change in our valuation allowances related to our deferred tax asset for future of 35% due to an increase in our valuation allowances related to our deferred tax asset for future deferred compensation plan distributions in excess of the \$1.0 million deductible limit provided under section 162(m) of the Internal Revenue Code.
-For the year ended December 31, 2012 includes \$736,000 the current income tax benefit of \$836,000 is related to state encome taxes.
-We expect our effective tax rate to be approximately 40% for 2013, before any discrete tax items.
+The 2012 and 2011 effective tax rate was different than the statutory tax rate due to state income taxes, an increase in our valuation allowances related to our deferred tax asset for future deferred compensation plan distributions of senior executives to the extent their estimated future compensation (including these distributions) would exceed the \$1.0 million deductible limit provided under section 162(m) of the Internal Revenue Code and for 2012, a \$2.0 million valuation allowance related to Pennsylvania state net operating loss carryforwards.
+The year ended December 31, 2012 includes \$736,000 deferred tax benefit related to changing state income apportionment rates.
+The year ended December 31, 2011 also included a favorable adjustment of \$3.9 million to reflect updated state tax rates used to establish deferred taxes due to a change in our state apportionment factors.
+The 2010 effective tax rate was different than the statutory rate of 35% due to an increase in our valuation allowances related to our deferred tax asset for future deferred compensation plan distributions in excess of the \$1.0 million deductible limit provided under section 162(m) of the Internal Revenue Code.
+For the year ended December 31, 2010, the current income tax benefit of \$836